webmarketingroi/optimizely-x-node/readme.md

 }.bind(oc));
 ```

-## Tests
+## Running Unit Tests

-To run the unit tests, use the following command:
+This library uses Mocha for testing.
+To run unit tests, use the following command:

 `npm test`